NewOrdered/TagManagerPublic/README.md

+NB - This is demo repository!
+Please DM me if you are interested in the latest version

 TagManager is a standalone Winforms app designed to import, edit and export Wonderware InTouch tag dictionary in CSV format

 Supports: